SpaPheno Tutorial: Linking Spatial Transcriptomics to Clinical Phenotypes with Interpretable Machine Learning

 library(stringr)

-Data availability
+library(survival)Data availability

 The data required for the test are all listed in the following google cloud directory SpaPheno Demo Data.